 Recently Viewed Topics

 In both cases, this effectively allows multiple scans to run simultaneously, eliminating bottlenecks that might otherwise occur if scans were staggered one after another on individual scanners.
-As the requirements of your organization grow, scan performance will be less likely to degrade.
+As the requirements of your organization grow, scan performance is less likely to degrade.
 Even when scans are assigned to a specific scanner, those scans are broken down into tasks that can be run simultaneously, allowing the scanner to complete the scan job more efficiently.

 How the Scan Distribution Feature Works